Is your protein intake on point? Would you like to know if you’re consuming the right quantities of protein?

 Start using Protein Intake Calculator, the dietary guideline and fitness app!

-Optimum Nutrition (ON) Gold Standard 100% Whey Protein (1 Scoop provides 24 g Protein): The first person mentioned above will need approximately two scoops of it per day, whereas the second person will just need half Scoop of it every day.
+If you’re looking for specific protein supplements, Optimum Nutrition (ON) Gold Standard 100% Whey Protein provides 24 g of protein per scoop.
+The first person would need two scoops per day, while the second person would only need half a scoop.

-Nutrabay Pure Series Whey Protein Concentrate (1 Scoop provides 23.4 g Protein): Again, the first person mentioned above will need approximately two scoops of it per day whereas the second person will just have to consume half Scoop of it every day.
+Nutrabay Pure Series Whey Protein Concentrate provides 23.4 g of protein per scoop.
+The first person would also need two scoops per day, while the second person would only need half a scoop.

 How Much Protein Per Day to Build Muscles?